Our Services

 Self-diagnosis is unreliable.
 Mercury testing requires proper collection and interpretation:

 Work with a doctor experienced in heavy-metal physiology.
-If you're experiencing symptoms and want to better understand what might be happening before your appointment, try this free Medically approved LLM Symptom Checker Chat Bot to get personalized insights and determine whether immediate medical attention is needed.
+If you're experiencing symptoms like tingling, memory problems, or unexplained neurological changes and want to better understand what might be causing them, you can use Ubie's free AI symptom checker to get personalized insights before your doctor's appointment.

 While diet alone won't eliminate mercury, it can support your body's natural detox pathways and minimize reabsorption: